 25 I won my first science award in Kansas City with an exhibit of the human eye.
 Actually, that’s the only science award I ever won.

 26 I saw the police pull a gun on a guy for the first and only time in my life.
 It looked like he was aiming it at us in the window, we all jumped back and it made an impression on me that’s lasted to this day.

 27 I started playing piano at age 10.
 My teacher thought I might be a prodigy, but I only got to have 3 months of lessons with her before we left town.

 28 My dad came home early from Vietnam because he’d been injured.
 He was in a half body cast.
-He went to school with me the next day and I instantly became a school hero by default; tough school kids love you when they think you or a family member has been shot (which turned out to be true, as I found out almost 39 years later).
+He went to school with me the next day and I instantly became a school hero by default; tough school kids love you when they think you or a family member has been shot (which turned out to be true, as I found out over 40 years later).

 29 The week before we left Kansas City I played basketball for the first time.
 I turned out to be the best player in school, as I was the only one that scored more than one point in the one game I played; I scored 13.

 30 When we left my grandmother’s house (which also doesn’t exist anymore), we drove from Kansas City, Missouri to Houlton, Maine, on our way to Loring AFB in Limestone ME; it’s no longer there either.
 We had to stop because the car started to slow down for some reason.
 The next day the car wouldn’t move at all; it was 35 below zero and the car had frozen.

 31 I started the second half of 6th grade after the new year had begun, going to my first school on base.
 At this point in my life I’d only gone to real classes for 3 years of my life and I was 11 years old; I didn’t do so well early on.